dMaryuma/S3_Fastapi/README.md

 1. by itself
 2. via every Web UI that can run HTTP command and get json object back (same as python requests)

+## Test
-  ALL RIGHT RESERVER ## USE WITH CAUTION
+for now, tested on compatible s3 server without ssl ALL RIGHT RESERVER ## USE WITH CAUTION